AITD National Conference 2016

 Sydney 5-6 May 2016 (9:00am - 5:00pm)

-The 2016 AITD National Conference took place in May 2016 in Sydney, Australia.
+The 2016 AITD National Conference took place on 5-6 May in Sydney, Australia.

 AITD's Annual National Conference has developed a reputation for providing delegates with high quality, dynamic presentations on an exciting range of innovative topics.

 Details of conference speakers and program are available on the menu (left).
 You can also download the program below.

 Thank you to everyone involved in AITD2016 and those who participated in the conference back channel.
 A Storify of the event is now available.

 Sincere thanks to the conference sponsors and exhibitors.
 AITD encourages you to support the companies that support AITD and make the conference possible.

 Sydney Masonic Centre

 2500 Years of Learning Theory - the gapped, the bad and the ugly

 Donald is an entrepreneur.
 He was CEO and one of the original founders of Epic Group plc, which established itself as the leading company in the UK eLearning market, floated on the Stock Market in 1996 and sold in 2005.